We Dedicate Ourselves to Protect and Improve Your Quality of Life by Providing Responsive and Caring Service.

-- The Chesapeake Fire Department (CFD) is a progressive organization with 3 Battalions, 15 Stations, over 500 members serving over 240,000 citizens of the City of Chesapeake.
+- The Chesapeake Fire Department (CFD) is a progressive organization with 3 Battalions, 15 Stations, and over 500 members serving over 240,000 citizens of the City of Chesapeake.

-- From our 15 fire stations, we provide fire protection, rescue, and emergency medical services for the 353 square miles of urban, suburban and rural areas within our city limits.
+- From our 15 fire stations, we provide fire protection, rescue, and emergency medical services for the 353 square miles of urban, suburban, and rural areas within our city limits.

-- Our Special Teams include: Hazardous Materials, Technical Rescue, Marine Fireboat, SWAT/Dive Medics, Foam Firefighting, and Honor Guard.
+- Our Special Teams include Hazardous Materials, Technical Rescue, Marine Fireboat, SWAT/Dive Medics, Foam Firefighting, and Honor Guard.

 - Our services include the Community Risk Reduction Division, Fire and Life Safety Education, Arson Investigation, Code Enforcement, Plans Review, Environmental Quality, the Office of Emergency Management, and Mobile Integrated Healthcare.

 - 1892: In the suburb of South Norfolk, Virginia, a handful of citizens, concerned about the lack of fire protection in their small community, met to organize the South Norfolk Volunteer Fire Department.
-Under the leadership of elected chief Captain George Funk, they acquired an old hand-drawn reel which was outfitted with a few hundred feet of hose.
+Under the leadership of elected chief Captain George Funk, they acquired an old hand-drawn reel that was outfitted with a few hundred feet of hose.

 - 1911: The department secured a horse-drawn hose reel from the Berkley Fire Department who had obtained it from Jamestown.
 The reel and wagon were pulled by any horse that could be pressed into service when an alarm was sounded.